Copyright © 2006-2010 Davor Ocelic

 The general naming syntax for principals is

-where SPEC@REALMSPEC by convention consists of
+by convention consists of

-components separated by "/", and the default
+components separated by "/

-REALM can be omitted.
+can be omitted.

-name, and the second component, if present, identifies user role.
+name, and the second component (if present) identifies user role.
 For

 regular users, there will usually be one principal with no special role,

-named simply .
-But
+named simply

 when administrative or other roles are required, there will be no need

-to condense them all to one "USERNAMEroot" prinicpal — each
+to condense them all to one "USERNAME

 user can simply be given conveniently named additional principals with